Leela Chess Zero: Program and use

-In order to play against the Leela Chess Zero engine on a machine, two components are needed: the engine binary and a network.
-(The engine binary is distinct from the client, in that the client is used as a training platform for the engine).
-The network contains Leela Chess Zero's evaluation function that is needed to evaluate positions.
+In order to run the Leela Chess Zero engine, two components are needed: the engine binary used to perform search, and a network used to evaluate positions.
+The client, which is used to contribute training data to the project, is not needed for this purpose.
 Older networks can also be downloaded and used by placing those networks in the folder with the Lc0 binary.